What Is a Landlord Reference Letter?

 Most apartments won't require a landlord reference letter, but requirements will vary from building to building, at times even varying from person to person.
 A referral letter is optional for some and mandatory for many.
 Even if the letter is not required, it never hurts to have a positive letter accompanying an apartment application.
 After all, you only have one chance to make a good impression.
 You might as well use it to your advantage.

-Landlord Reference Letter Bottom Line
+Landlord Reference Letters Bottom Line

 While getting a landlord reference letter can seem inconvenient, it's relatively easy to do if you're on good terms with your last landlord.
 If you're renting in a competitive rental market and foresee a lot of competition, it's a good idea to get a reference letter from your most recent landlord before you start your search.
 Even though many apartments won't ask for a reference letter, it's better to be prepared and have one ready.